 Province Animal: Eurasian curlew

 There is more to Västergötland than only Göteborg (Gothenburg).
-Some of the most famous attractions include the Läckö Castle on the shores of lake Vänern, the huge Karlsborg Fortess by lake Vättern, and Skara – one of the oldest towns in Sweden.
+Some of the most famous attractions include the Läckö Castle on the shores of Lake Vänern, the huge Karlsborg Fortress by lake Vättern, and Skara – one of the oldest towns in Sweden.

 Largest City: Göteborg